 But it’s important to understand that stress affects everyone in different ways – an issue that one person finds stressful may not affect their colleague.
 Skills, experience, age or disability (not to mention external influences from personal lives) may all affect how an employee deals with and reacts to certain stresses.

 So – who takes responsibility?
 Whilst the employer must implement healthy practices within the business, and garner openness and good communication, we must make sure that staff look after themselves and recognise when to speak up if stress is creeping in.

-To address these topics, this week we’ll be sharing our top stress-busting tips including:
+To address these topics, we’ll be sharing our top stress-busting tips including:

 - How to balance stress in the recruitment industry